DestrosCMC/DestrosCMC/README.md

 - 🔍 I am interested in Machine Learning, Quant Finance, and Data Science
-- 👨‍💻 Right now, I am working on various Kaggle competitions
+- 👨‍💻 Right now, I am working on a quantitative trading strategy
-- 🌱 I’m currently learning more about Keras/Tensorflow and Pytorch
+- 🌱 I’m currently learning more about Keras/Tensorflow
 - 💬 Ask me about skiing ⛷
 - 📫 How to reach me: LinkedIn primarily
 - ⚡ Fun fact: I have been skateboarding a lot during the pandemic 🛹